claudiopro/travisci-node-update/README.md

 # travisci-node-update

-Updates target Node version in Travis CI config to latest minor version.
+Updates each target Node version in [Travis CI](https://travis-ci.org/) config to latest minor version.

 This node module updates your Travis CI config file `.travis.yml` ensuring you're always running tests against the latest available minor versions for each of the listed major versions.